SimkinTheWizard/SDC_P3_Behavioral_Cloning/writeup_template.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results

+Also I uploaded the final video result.
+Here's a [link to my video result](./final_video.mp4)

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing